malotor/vagrantee/README.md

 * MySQL
 * phpmyadmin

-more options to come soon.
+more customization options are being planned.

 Make sure you have both Vagrant and Virtualbox properly installed: http://www.erikaheidi.com/2013/07/02/a-begginers-guide-to-vagrant-getting-your-portable-development-environment/